Lommerud/FYS-STK-4155/README.md

 # FYS-STK4155 - Applied Data Analysis and Machine Learning
-Github repository for our project in FYS-STK4155 - Applied Data Analysis and Machine Learning
+Github repository for our project in FYS-STK4155 - Applied Data Analysis and Machine Learning.

 Oliwia Malinowska and Svein-Magnus Lommerud